LinkedInLearning/essential-jenkins-2468076/Ch02/02_04-use-variables-in-a-pipeline/PIPELINE_WITH_MOST_VARIABLES.md

 # A Pipeline With Global Variables
 This pipeline uses echo steps to print most of the global variables avaiable to a pipeline job.

-Use the following pipeline and view the results in the "Pipeline Steps" view.
+Create a job with the following pipeline and view the results in the "Pipeline Steps" view.

 ```Jenkinsfile
 pipeline {